-The approximately 40 panels that make up the lion's share of the law division's out-
+The approximately 40 panels that make up the lion's share of the law division's outcating information in the way that clients want it and need it," Chosy says.

 An outgrowth of that conference, Chosy says, was that Faegre Baker Daniels invited Baker and a few others in the law division to take part in its design lab at Stanford University.